 …and the not-so-great parts

-- It’s near-constant studying, even if it’s only an hour a day.
+- Studying.
 You should ideally study a little bit everyday during the school week, just to keep up with each day’s work, cos they finish topics very fast and you’ll be quite lost during tutorials if you go in with zero prep.

 - Time passes by so fast; the first semester is just a blur of new content…and 2 exams later, you’ve lost 4 months of your life.